FB: Heart Of Dallas Bowl - Welcome Dinner & Gift Suite

-Mike Simmonds is in his third year at North Texas as the offensive line coach.
+Mike Simmonds is in his fourth year at North Texas as the offensive line coach.

 Along with the rushing totals, Simmonds helped produce three all-conference selections on the offensive line.
 Center Aaron Fortenberry, guards Cyril Lemon and Mason Y'Barbo each earned all-conference honors.
 Fortenberry was a first-team all-conference pick while Lemon was selected for the second straight season.
 In three seasons, Simmonds has had seven all-conference honorees.